Smoking

 Caffeine

-Caffeine is a stimulant, which speeds up the working of your body.
+Caffeine is a stimulant, which speeds up the functions of your body.
 However, during pregnancy and for about a month after the birth, your body metabolises (uses) caffeine more slowly.
 Some research suggests a high intake of caffeine may be harmful to your baby but these risks are largely unproven.
 However, experts recommend that pregnant women (and women planning a pregnancy) should avoid too much caffeine, limiting their intake to 200mg a day - this is roughly equivalent to two mugs of instant coffee, four cups of tea or four cans of cola.

 Travel During Pregnancy